t̓uʔəlaltxʷ Village Park and Shoreline Habitat

 Ecological Importance

-t̓uʔəlaltxʷ Village Park and Shoreline Habitat plays a vital role in preserving and restoring the Duwamish River ecosystem.
-It provides habitat for various species, including salmon, which are of great importance to the region's ecology and the cultural heritage of local Native American tribes.
+Beyond its cultural significance, this park plays a crucial role in the health of the Duwamish River ecosystem.
+It provides vital habitat for various species, most notably salmon, which are not only ecologically important but deeply significant to the cultural heritage of local Native American tribes.

 All Features & Facilities